 4. HYDRATE YOUR INDOOR AIR

 Keeping a humidifier going during the day or evening in the wintertime is a wise move in my experience.
-Just be sure your air circulation is also abundant to discourage any fungal growth.
-For those of you who have the heat turned up, your air will be drier and houseplants are much happier when they live in a more humid environment (and it’s more like being outdoors).
-In the late fall and into winter, the average ambient indoor humidity drops considerably to about 10-20% whereas during the spring and summer months indoor humidity ranges from about 40-60%.
-Here’s a helpful, previous blog post about hydrating your plants and yourself Showering with Plants
+Just be sure your air circulation is also abundant to discourage any fungal growth and to discourage spider mites too!
+For those of you who have the heat turned up, your air will be drier and most houseplants *except desert dwellers like cactus and some succulents) tend to thrive in a more humid environment.
+During late fall and into winter, the average ambient indoor humidity drops considerably to about 10-20% whereas during the spring and summer months indoor humidity ranges from about 40-60% so supplementing with a humidifier is a good idea to keep you and your green babies hydrated.

 5. CHASE THAT LIGHT!

-As always, sending out the love and wishing you all health and wellness.
+As always, sending out the love and wishing you health.